yuxshao/ptcollab/README.md

 7. arcofdream, nanoplink, easynam for general programming, UX discussion and consulting!
-8. Jade for testing, finding UI bugs, and providing valuable feedback and suggestions!
+8. Jade for testing, finding UI bugs, and providing valuable
-9. Everyone in the pxtone discord servers!